 Rotorua Attractions - An Amazing Thermal Wonderland And Adventure Playground

-Rotorua is one of our favourite North Island destinations.
 Most visitors remember the distinctive smell of sulphur, but for us, Rotorua is fondly remembered as a place where, several decades ago, we first experienced a wonderful introduction to Maori culture, surrounded by a stunning backdrop of mud pools, geysers, and the beautiful Lake Rotorua.
-It's one of those places where you will never be lost for something to do, such is the wide range of Rotorua attractions (you can see a selection of things to do in the right hand column of this page).
+It's one of those places where you will never be lost for something to do, such is the wide range of Rotorua attractions (you can view and book Rotorua attractions HERE).

 Since the early 19th century, tourists have flocked to see Rotorua attractions, and in particular, New Zealand's natural hot springs, bubbling mud pools, and active geysers.